MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/kerberos-auth-for-load-balanced-client-access.md

 ### Create ASA Account

-Create gMSA account and allow servers in the AD-group "Exchange Servers" access to it.
-The account name will be "exchangeASA"
+Create a gMSA account and allow servers in the AD-group "Exchange Servers" access to it.
+The account name will be "exchangeASA".

     ```Powershell
     New-ADServiceAccount -DNSHostName "mail.contoso.com" -Name "exchangeASA" -KerberosEncryptionType AES128,AES256 -PrincipalsAllowedToRetrieveManagedPassword (Get-ADGroup -Identity "Exchange Servers") -SamAccountName "exchangeASA" -Description "Service account for Exchange servers to allow Kerberos authentication"